Murder of June Anne Devaney: Hospital admission

-June Anne Devaney had been admitted to the Queen's Park Hospital in Blackburn, Lancashire on 5 May 1948, to recover from a mild bout of pneumonia.
+June Anne Devaney had been admitted to the Queen's Park Hospital in Blackburn, Lancashire, on 5 May 1948, to recover from a mild bout of pneumonia.
 She was placed in Ward CH3 of the premises, being under the supervision of nurse Gwendolyn Humphreys at night.
 By 14 May, Devaney's condition had improved, and she was due to be discharged from Queen's Park Hospital the following morning.

 Shortly after midnight on 15 May, nurse Humphreys was in the ward's kitchen preparing the children's breakfast when she heard the cry of a small boy emanating from Ward CH3.
-She checked the ward, soothed the child — six-year-old Michael Tattersall — and returned him to his cot, noting as she did so the child in the adjacent cot — June Anne Devaney — was sound asleep.
+She checked the ward, soothed the child—six-year-old Michael Tattersall—and returned him to his cot, noting as she did so the child in the adjacent cot—June Anne Devaney—was asleep.
 Humphreys then returned to her breakfast duties before checking on the children in her care in Ward CH4, then CH3.
 (Note: All the children in wards CH4 and CH3 on the night of 14–15 May were under the age of seven.)